Science in Society Journalism Awards

 Categories

-- Commentary: An entry consists of a single article or broadcast that is an opinion piece, essay, or work written from a subjective point of view or perspective.
+• Commentary: An entry consists of a single article or broadcast that is an opinion piece, editorial, essay, or similar work that conveys a subjective point of view or perspective on a scientific issue of societal importance.

-- Science Reporting: An entry consists of a single article of fewer than 1500 words or a single broadcast of up to 4 minutes in length.
+• Science Reporting: An entry consists of a single article or broadcast covering recent or breaking news.
+Written entries must be fewer than 1500 words, or a single broadcast, up to four minutes in length.
 If an entry consists of a combination of media (text + video, text + audio, etc.), each minute of audio/video is considered equivalent to 350 words.
 A mixed-media entry may not exceed the total word limit for the category.
-Entrants must indicate whether judges should consider text only, or multiple media.
+Entrants must indicate whether judges should consider text only, audio/video, or multiple media.

-- Science Features: An entry consists of a single article of 1500-4000 words or a single broadcast of 4 - 12 minutes in length.
+• Longform Narratives: An entry consists of a single article or broadcast that tells a compelling story through deep research and reporting and strong narrative storytelling.
+Written entries must be 4000 words or more, or a single broadcast, 12 minutes or more in length.
 If an entry consists of a combination of media (text + video, text + audio, etc.), each minute of audio/video is considered equivalent to 350 words.
 A mixed-media entry may not exceed the total word limit for the category.
-Entrants must indicate whether judges should consider text only, or multiple media.
+Entrants must indicate whether judges should consider text only, audio/video, or multiple media.

 Rules for Submission